Monso0n/VAMP/README.md

 # To use

-Download the file New Program.
+Download the files "new program" and "templates".
+Install dependencies and run the py script.